fizzaaz/Note-Taker/README.md

 3. Used [uuid](https://www.npmjs.com/package/uuid) npm package to give unique id to each note.

 4. Application is deployed on [heroku](https://www.heroku.com/) : Heroku is a container-based cloud Platform as a Service (PaaS).
 Developers use Heroku to deploy, manage, and scale modern apps.

+# User Requirements

+* Able to write and save notes.
+* Able to delete notes I've written before.
+* Able to organize my thoughts and keep track of tasks I need to complete.

+#

 # License